nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1b.
 The content of CSV file is not in the valid format

     * 1b1.
 SportsPA shows an error message

       Use case ends.

+* 1c.
+There are some imported members that have the same name or same phone

+    * 1c1.
+SportsPA updates the details of those members using data from the CSV file

+      Use case ends.